JuliaDynamics/LightSumTypes.jl/README.md

 julia> @dispatch value(::E) = 4;
 ```

-As you can see the version using the `@dispatch` macro is much less verbose and works just as with normal.
+As you can see the version using the `@dispatch` macro is much less verbose and more intuitive.
 In some more
 advanced cases the verbosity of the first approach could be even stronger.

 Consult the [API page](https://juliadynamics.github.io/MixedStructTypes.jl/stable/) for more information on the available functionalities.